kwhite2/git/lessons.md

 ## Evaluation

-Which of the following best describes Version Control:
+Which of the following best describes _version control_:
 - a software installed on my local machine
 - a language for formatting plain text files
 - the practice of tracking and organizing the state of a file over time, as it changes*